JUNE 11 - BIRTHS

 Daniel Kirkwood

-Died 11 Jun 1895 (born 27 Sep 1814)
+Died 11 Jun 1895 at age 80 (born 27 Sep 1814).

-American mathematician and astronomer who noted in about 1860 that there were several zones of low density in the minor-planet population.
+American astronomer and mathematician who noted in about 1860 that there were several zones of low density in the minor-planet population.
 These gaps in the distribution of asteroid distances from the Sun are now known as Kirkwood gaps.
 He explained the gaps as resulting from perturbations by Jupiter.
-An object that revolved in one of the gaps would be disturbed regularly by the planet's gravitational pull and eventually would be moved to another orbit.
+An object that revolved in one of the gaps would be disturbed regularly by the planet’s gravitational pull and eventually would be moved to another orbit.
 Thus gaps appeared in the distribution of asteroids where the orbital period of any small body present would be a simple fraction of that of Jupiter.
 Kirwood showed that a similar effect accounted for gaps in Saturns rings.

 John Strachey

-Died 11 Jun 1743 (born 10 May 1671)
+Died 11 Jun 1743 at age 72 (born 10 May 1671).

 English geologist who was the first to suggest the theory of stratified rock formations.
 He wrote Observations on the Different Strata of Earths and Minerals (1727) and stated that there was a relation between surface features and the rock structure, an idea that was not commonly accepted until a century later.
 He studied the stratigraphy of coal mines, and published two geological papers on the subject in the Philosophical Transactions.
 In them he sketched cross-sections of strata, using fossils to identify one stratum.
 His 1725 paper contained the first clear indication of an angular unconformity, the importance of which was not realised until much later.
 He mapped Somerset, showing among other things the sites of coal and metalliferous mines.